CrimsonFez/rke2/README.md

 > rke2_api_domain: cluster.local \
 > rke2_api_ip: 192.168.100.100

+### disabling the kube proxy for when running eBPF based CNI like cillium or calico eBPF

+> rke2_disable_kube_proxy: true

 # The following variables are applied to nodes
 ### choose the node type
 > rke2_node_type: 'server' \